 It is always a good time to celebrate your own marriage and/or the marriages of those around you.
 Marriage is like anything else in life… cars, plants, or your body.
 If you don’t do preventive maintenance, a major overhaul could be on the horizon.

 Most marriages begin with romantic love that is linked to passion, excitement and an overwhelming attraction to each other.
-Over time the passion fades, but date nights have the potential to take your ho-hum marriage and make it spicy and meaningful again.
+Over time the passion fades, but date nights have the potential to make your ho-hum marriage spicy and meaningful again.